frida/frida-website/docs/javascript-api.md

 ## NativeCallback

-+   `new NativeCallback(func, returnType, argTypes[, abi])`: create a new NativeCallback implemented by the JavaScript function `func`, where the `returnType` string specifies the return type, and the `argTypes` array specifies the argument types.
++   `new NativeCallback(func, returnType, argTypes[, abi])`: create a new NativeCallback implemented by the JavaScript function `func`, where `returnType` specifies the return type, and the `argTypes` array specifies the argument types.
 You may also specify the abi if not system default.
     See `NativeFunction` for details about supported types and abis.
     Note that the returned object is also a `NativePointer`, and can thus be passed to `Interceptor#replace`.